 - Asia consists of a few very large countries (Russia, China, India, Kazakhstan, Pakistan) which accounts for its relatively small size.
 This contrasts to almost any other projection, be it size, population or economic growth.

 - Australia and New Zealand are the most visible constituents of Oceania, except on this map, where all the Pacific island nations figure more prominently than usual.

 Unfortunately, ‘Globehead!
 Journal of Extreme Cartography’ was a rather short-lived grad school magazine at Penn State (only 2 issues), otherwise we might have seen some more strange maps like this one.

-“The equinational projection was invented by my friend Catherine Reeves for Globehead! in 1994,” writes Jeremy W. Crampton, editor of Cartographica and associate professor of Geography at Georgia State, who sent this map in.
+“The equinational projection was invented by my friend Catherine Reeves for Globehead! in 1994,” writes Jeremy W. Crampton, professor of Geography at the University of Kentucky, who sent this map in.
 He kindly explains the cryptic acronym IASBS: International Association for the Study of Big Science.